samlazrak/samlazrak/README.md

-- 🔭 I’m currently working on learning Rust and systems programming more in-depth.
+- 🔭 I’m currently working on learning AI in Medicine, Rust, Systems programming.
-- 🌱 I’m currently learning Rust.
+- 🌱 I’m currently learning Rust and more Machine learning in Python.
-- 👯 I’m looking to collaborate on rust projects and things involving Birmingham, AL.
+- 👯 I’m looking to collaborate on rust projects and things involving Birmingham, AL or AI in Medicine.
-- 🤔 I’m looking for help with learning Rust.
 - 💬 Ask me about the Build Birmingham initiative.
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/samlazrak/)